COLOSYS/causal-workshop-ebi/doc/Intact/Causality.annotation.rules.md

 >
 >           decreases activity of (Down-regulates)
 >
-> decreased quantity of
+>               decreases quantity of
 >
 >                   decreases expression of
 >
 >                       decreases expression at RNA level of
 >
 >                       decreases expression at protein level of
 >
 >                   increases degradation of
 >
 >                       increases degradation of RNA level of
 >
 >                       increases degradation of protein levels of
 >
 > Is required for
+> has no effect on

 1. Causality statements should be made using UniProtKB, ChEBI or Ensembl identifiers as appropriate